alexsm32/Ala15vToolbox/README.md

 ![Ala15vLogo](https://github.com/alexsm32/Ala15vToolbox/blob/documentation/img/LogoALA15V.png)
 # Ala15vToolbox
 ## Introduction
-This is a set of functions oriented to help people with low scripting experience using the DCS framework "**Moose**"
+This is a set of functions oriented to help people with low scripting experience using the DCS framework "**Moose**" (mainly) and others.
 ## How to use it
 1. First, you need to include Moose framework to your mission